pmean/build-website/text/23/reasons-to-run-a-pilot.md

 ---
-title: The best reasons to run a pilot study
+title: "The best reasons to run a pilot study"
-source: "New"
+author: "Steve Simon"
-author: Steve Simon
+date: '2023-12-06'
-date: 2023-12-06
+output:
-categories:
+  word_document: default
-- Blog post
+  html_document: default
-tags:
+categories: Blog post
-- Pilot studies
+tags: Pilot studies
-output: word_document
+source: New
 ---

 There's a common saying among pediatricians: children are not little adults.
 You can't take a drug therapy that works in adults and scale it down to a kid-sized treatment.
 Children are actively growing, their livers metabolize drugs differently, and they have a stage of life called puberty that most of the rest of us have long forgotten.